AmanThev/Exercice-blog/READ.md

 ## About the project
-Code a blog using the OOP, and starting to work with JavaScript
+Code a blog using the OOP and starting to work with JavaScript

 ## What I learned
     * PHP